 All medicines have risks and benefits.
 Your doctor has weighed the risk of you taking Isomonit against the benefits it is expected to have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.
 Keep this leaflet with the medicine.
 You may want to read it again.

 WHAT ISOMONIT IS USED FOR

-The name of your medicine is Isomonit.
+Isomonit belong to a group of medicines called nitrates.
 It contains the active ingredient isosorbide mononitrate.